-First do no harm is a key element of the Hippocratic oath, the oath physicians take.
-However during WWII and before it many physicians working for or with the Nazi regime were happy to forget that oath.
+First, do no harm—is a key element of the Hippocratic oath—the oath physicians take.
+However, before and during World War II, many physicians working for or with the Nazi regime were happy to forget that oath.

-He was a pioneer in autism research whose name is used to describe high-functioning people with the disorder, referred to as Asperger syndrome, had a previously unknown dark past that included sending children with disabilities to a “euthanasia” program run by the Nazi regime, according to new investigations into his long-lost files.
+He was a pioneer in autism research whose name describes high-functioning people with the disorder, referred to as Asperger Syndrome had a previously unknown dark past that included sending children with disabilities to a euthanasia program run by the Nazi regime, according to new investigations into his long-lost files.

-Herwig Czech, from Vienna’s Medical University, has reported in an academic paper published in the open access journal Molecular Autism, following eight years of research into the paediatrician Hans Asperger.
+Herwig Czech, from Vienna’s Medical University, had reported in an academic paper published in the open-access journal Molecular Autism following eight years of research into the paediatrician Hans Asperger.

-It has been revealed that Asperger was not the courageous defender of his patients against “euthanasia” by the Nazis, as many had thought.
-In fact it was far from it, he benefited from his cooperation with the regime and “publicly legitimized race hygiene policies, including forced sterilizations,” according to a study published online on April 19 2018 in the journal Molecular Autism.
+Czech’s research revealed that Dr Asperger was not the courageous defender of his patients against euthanasia by the Nazis, as many had thought.
+In fact, it was far from it—he benefited from his cooperation with the regime and publicly legitimized race hygiene policies—including forced sterilization—according to a study published online on 19 April 2018 in the journal, Molecular Autism.

 Herta was admitted to Spiegelgrund on 1 July 1941.

-This of course does not reflect in any way, shape or form on those who are diagnosed with Asperger syndrome, but I do believe we should start looking more critical at the work of ‘scientists’ of the Nazi era.
+Of course, this does not reflect in any way, shape or form on those who are diagnosed with Asperger Syndrome, but I do believe we should start looking more critically at the work of scientists of the Nazi era.

 I am passionate about my site and I know you all like reading my blogs.
 I have been doing this at no cost and will continue to do so.
 All I ask is for a voluntary donation of $2, however if you are not in a position to do so I can fully understand, maybe next time then.
 Thank you.
 To donate click on the credit/debit card icon of the card you will use.
 If you want to donate more then $2 just add a higher number in the box left from the PayPal link.
 Many thanks.

 You must be logged in to post a comment.